Five things to see in Mantua

 According to history, Mantua was founded by the Etruscans in the 4th century BC.
 In the following centuries the city was a fortified center in which great families such as the Canossa, the Bonacolsi and the Gonzagas followed one another.
 Under the Gonzaga court (1328-1707) it reached its maximum splendor and became one of the most important art centers in Italy.
 Giulio Romano, Andrea Mantegna and Leon Battista Alberti are just some of the great artists and architects who were welcomed in this period.

-Walking through the streets of the city is always a discovery, a way to breathe history and get involved in its romantic atmosphere.
+Walking through the alleys is always a discovery.
+A way to breathe history, getting involved in its romantic atmosphere and exploring the five things to see in Mantua.

 YOUR GUIDE: FIVE THINGS TO SEE IN MANTUA

-The itinerary that I propose will allow you to get to know the five things to see in Mantua that you absolutely cannot miss.
+This itinerary will allow you to get to know the five things to see in Mantua that you absolutely cannot miss.

-First of all, I recommend that you allow yourself at least half a day to stroll through the narrow streets.
-The center is quite small, so forget about the means of transport and wear comfortable shoes, suitable for the historic cobblestones of the streets.
+First of all, I recommend you to allow yourself at least half a day, to stroll through the narrow streets and to discover other things to see in Mantua.
+The center is quite small, so you have to forget about the public transport!
+Wear comfortable shoes instead, suitable for the historic cobblestones of the streets.
 Visit all the churches, squares and monuments, one of which is dedicated to Virgil in Piazza Virgiliana, the green lung of the historic center.

 Nearby is Piazza Matilde di Canossa with the Church of the Madonna del Terremoto and the old newspaper kiosk.
-Just think that the newsstand has been embellishing the square since 1925 and today it is one of the FAI assets!
+It is surprising that the newsstand has been embellishing the square since 1925 and today it is one of the FAI assets!

 This place to visit near Lake Garda hides beautiful and suggestive corners and palaces you can’t miss!
 Here are some of them…

-Not everyone knows that if you walk down the tiny alley to the right of the church, you will have an incredible glimpse of the Basilica of Sant’Andrea’s dome.
+Not everyone knows that when you walk down the tiny alley to the right of the church, you can spot an incredible glimpse of the Basilica of Sant’Andrea’s dome.
 So, enjoy the view and don’t forget to take a picture!
+Evenf if the church is not among the five things to see in Mantua, I suggest you a visit… It is totally worth it.

 Continuing on the walk you will come across the characteristic Piazza Broletto, until you reach Piazza Sordello, the heart of Mantua.
 Here you can visit the Duomo and Palazzo Ducale, the palace of the Gonzaga family.
 On the way, don’t forget to stop in Piazza Leon Battista Alberti, which has just been renovated.
 A dinner in one of its romantic restaurants is almost a must!